maxnachlinger/restify-joi-middleware/README.md

   // changes the request keys validated
   keysToValidate: ['params', 'body', 'query', 'user', 'headers', 'trailers', 'files'],

-  // changes how joi errors are transformed to be returned
+  // changes how joi errors are transformed to be returned - no details are returned in this case
-  errorTransformer: (validationInput, joiError) => new restifyErrors.BadRequestError(joiError.message),
+  errorTransformer: (validationInput, joiError) => new restifyErrors.BadRequestError(),

   // changes how errors are returned
   errorResponder: (transformedErr, req, res, next) => {